 Sandbox point-in-time restore request – Select this request type to restore a non-production database to a specific point in time.
-For more information, see Request a point-in-time restore.
+For more information, see Database movement operations home page.

 If you need to restore a production database to a previous point-in-time during the cutover phase, select the Production point-in-time restore request type.
 If you need to restore a production database when you're already live in operations, submit a support ticket through LCS.

 Database refresh request – Select this request type to refresh a database from a production environment to a sandbox environment, or from one sandbox environment to another.
-For more information, see Request a sandbox database refresh.
+For more information, see Refresh database.
 This request type is being retired on January 31, 2019.

 If you need to refresh a database from a sandbox environment to a production environment during the cutover phase, select the Sandbox to Production type.

 Sandbox to Production - Perform a database refresh of your configuration data to a production environment during the cutover phase.
-For more information, see the "Submit a service request to copy the database" section of Copy Finance and Operations databases from SQL Server to production Azure SQL Database environments.
+For more information, see Database movement operations home page.

 Other request – You need to use the Other request type exactly as described here.
 If you word a request in a way that isn't clear to the DSE team, the team will enter a comment to ask for clarification, and your request will be delayed.
 If you use the Other request type for any request that isn't listed below, the request will be denied.
 Select this request type to request that the DSE team perform one of the following actions:

 - Turn on maintenance mode in a production environment.
 For more information, see Maintenance mode.

 - Define explicit Internet Protocol (IP) whitelist rules in a production environment.